IParraMartin/CNN4Alzheimer/README.md

 Welcome to the Brain Scan Image Classification for Dementia Patients repository.
 This project aims to provide an educational example of a multiclass image classification problem using convolutional neural networks (CNNs).

 ## Project Overview 🔖
-This repository contains the necessary code and guidance to build, train, and evaluate a CNN model that classifies brain scan images into four categories of dementia: Non-Demented, Very Mild Demented, Mild Demented, and Moderate Demented.
+This repository contains the necessary code and guidance to build, train, and evaluate a CNN model that classifies brain scan images into four categories of dementia: non-demented, very mild, mild, and moderate dementia.

 ## Learning Objectives 👨🏽‍💻
 By working through this project, you will learn how to: